Five keys to improving your success rate

 When it comes to moose vocalizations, some hunters often turn too readily toward electronic technologies due to a lack of confidence, but especially to a lack of practice.
 They act without always finding out whether their own vocal skills might be more diverse and representative of the varied sounds that moose make.

 Short calls to make contact as well as snorts (moose expelling air from their nostrils) are very common among these creatures all-year round.
 So no need to worry about whether such calls will do the trick; they’re spot on regardless of your hunting dates.
-These are very effective calls to imitate, but above all, relatively easy to master, and there are, in 2020, in Quebec, educational tools (such as an audio CD) to better understand and even practice the vast array of calls from the realm of the moose.
+These are very effective calls to imitate, but above all, relatively easy to master, and there are, in Quebec, educational tools (such as an audio CD) to better understand and even practice the vast array of calls from the realm of the moose.

 As the vocal hunter moves around a moose habitat, this type of call will frequently destabilize the moose, who find themselves “teleguided” directly toward the hunters.
 The best virtuosos of the horn often find themselves in the positive column of moose hunting statistics.
 In this regard, the more cavernous male call can be mastered properly with a sturdy and thick calling horn made of bark, because the more tenor and baritone the sound sought, the better it will be projected using this historical “tool.”